Monday, June 19, 2023

 He explains that "Seasonal symbolism is also represented with the masks.
 I strive to be elemental in message, material and acquisition.
 And...
 I always suggest that people tell their own story."

 Curmudgeon.
-An apt name for this one.
-Perfect.
 I know this fellow, as well.
 Or maybe he is a she and I know them both.

 Here we have Collateral Damage.
 This mask by Dave, and many others, were featured at the gallery, Lava, in Greenfield, Massachusetts.

-I've had the pleasure of hearing him read some of them in public at different venues such as the Worcester Public Library in central Massachusetts.
+I've had the pleasure of hearing him read some of them in public at different venues such as the Worcester Public Library in central Massachusetts, pictured above.

 He's edited an anthology, Street Sighns, which features different voices and more urban folk tales, though based specifically in the city of Worcester, Massachusetts and rendered in poems, short fiction, and hybrid forms.

-David and I worked together with publisher Robert Louis Henry, and editor Melanie Browne of Leaf Garden Press, along with Swiss photographer Dan Smyers to create the cover for my poetry collection, Keepers Meet Questing Eyes.
+David and I worked together with publisher Robert Louis Henry, and editor Melanie Browne of Leaf Garden Press, along with Swiss photographer Dan Smyers to create the cover for the poetry collection, Keepers Meet Questing Eyes

 No comments: